grocy/docs/tutorials/cooking.md

-# Use: track your cooking!
+# Using Grocy: track your cooking!

+## Goal
-Grocy lets you keep all your recipes in one place, use them in meals plans, and even browse which of your recipes uses and ingredient that you already have!
+Grocy lets you keep all your recipes in one place, use them in meals plans, and even browse which of your recipes uses an ingredient that you already have!

+## Before you start
+You will need:
+- a working Grocy app or installation
+- locations set up in your master data for your products
+- product groups set up in your master data for your products
+- some good recipes!

 ## Recipes